-Guest writer, Anthony Lorenzo, follows up on Jonathan Boniface’s piece on the Rebel Wilson furore earlier this week by explaining, from the perspective of a person of colour, why her words about Idris Elba were, in fact, offensive.
+Guest writer, Anthony Lorenzo, follows up on Jon B’s piece on the Rebel Wilson furore earlier this week by explaining, from the perspective of a person of colour, why her words about Idris Elba were, in fact, offensive.

 She said other things, things that actually were quite funny, even if it’s more about her delivery.
 We laugh at her because of her expressions and patronisingly, because she looks comical.
 She trades off it well, and it works.
 That doesn’t mean everything she says is funny, or that because she’s funny she’s rendered herself immune from criticism if she’s said something offensive.